IAG losses swell as fuel prices, weak Spain hurt

 For the full year IAG said the prospect of a 1 billion euro rise in its fuel bill, combined with 90 million euros worth of restructuring costs stemming from its acquisition of bmi, meant it would struggle to make any money this year, predicting operating results would be "around the breakeven level".

-Shares in the group were down 2.2 percent at 159.4 pence at 0813 GMT, underperforming a 0.4 percent weaker bluechip FTSE index .FTSE.
+Shares in the group were down 2.2 percent at 159.4 pence at 09:13 a.m.
+British time, underperforming a 0.4 percent weaker bluechip FTSE index .FTSE.

 "IAGs second year is going to be much less good than its first," Charles Stanley analyst Douglas McNeill wrote in a note to clients.
 "We retain our positive view on the stock on the grounds that the market underestimates the benefits that will flow from the original merger and the more recent acquisition of British Midland (bmi)."